SarahBorgelt/BucketList/README.md

 ### 1. Clone the repository
     git clone <https://github.com/SarahBorgelt/BucketList.git>

-### 2. Open the repository
-Run the below command in terminal to open the file location

-    cd BucketList

-### 3. Configure PostgreSQL
+### 2. Configure PostgreSQL
 In the application.properties (src/main/resources/application.properties) file,
 update the datasource password to your PostgreSQL password and ensure that the database exists on your machine.

-### 4. Run Maven in your terminal in the project root
-    mvn spring-boot:run
+### 3. Start the application
+**macOS/Linux:** Double-click the startBucketList.command file in the project folder to launch the app in a terminal.

+**Windows:** Double-click the startBucketList.bat file to launch the app.

-### 5. The app will start on http://localhost:8080
+### 4. The app will start on http://localhost:8080